error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/Verification Summary of Segmented Spacetime Repository.md

 X-1, etc. in the test list) demonstrates that even in strong-field regimes the model’s mass projections remain   accurate   to   <1e-6%.
 This   breadth   of   numeric   testing   strongly   supports   the  universal

-applicability of the segmented spacetime model.
+applicability of the Segmented Spacetime model.

 Consistency with Known Physics

-Recovery of GR in Weak Fields:  In the limit of weak gravity or large radii, the segmented spacetime
+Recovery of GR in Weak Fields:  In the limit of weak gravity or large radii, the Segmented Spacetime

-model converges to standard General Relativity predictions.
+model converges to standard General Relativity (GR) (GR) predictions.
 The Δ(M) scaling factor tends to a constant

 ~1.02   (i.e.   a   ~2%   effect)   for   macroscopic   masses   like   planets   and   stars